Hassan-Elseoudy/Computer_Networks/Chapter_1.md

 The Internet's application layer includes many protocols: HTTP, SMTP, FTP, DNS.
 An application-layer protocol is distributed over multiple end systems, with the application in one end system using the protocol to exchange packets of information with the application in another end system.
 This packet of information at the application layer is called **message**.

+##### Presentation Layer
+Allow applications to interpret meaning of data, e.g., encryption, compression, machine-specific conventions.

+###### Session Layer
+synchronization, checkpointing, recovery of data exchange.
+Internet stack “missing” (presentation & session) layers! these services, if needed, must be implemented in application.

 ##### Transport Layer
 It transports application-layer messages between application endpoints.
 In the Internet there are two transport protocols: TCP and UDP.
-TCP provides a connection-oriented service to its application: the service includes guaranteed delivery of application-layer messages to the destination and flow control unit.
+TCP provides a **connection-oriented** service to its application: the service includes **guaranteed delivery** of application-layer messages to the destination and flow control unit.
 TCP also breaks long messages into shorter segments and provides a **congestion-control mechanism**, so that a source throttles its transmission rate when the network is congested.
-HTTP and SMTP use TCP
+HTTP and SMTP use *TCP*

-UDP provides a connectionless service to its applications: it's a no-frills service that provides no guarantees, no reliability, no flow control and no congestion control.
+UDP provides a connectionless service to its applications: it's a no-frills service that provides **no guarantees, no reliability, no flow control and no congestion control**.
 A transport-layer packet is called **segment**
-Skype uses UDP (speed required)
+Skype uses UDP *(speed required)*

 ##### Network Layer
 It is responsible for moving network-layer packets known as **datagrams** from one host to another.
 The Internet's network layer includes the IP Protocol.
 There is only one IP Protocol and all the Internet components that have a network layer must run it.
-The Internet's network layer also contains routing protocols that determine the routes that datagrams take between sources and destinations.
-The Internet has many routing protocols.
-Often it is simply referred to as the IP protocols, forgetting that it includes routing too.
+The Internet's network layer also contains many **routing protocols** Often it is simply referred to as the IP protocols.

 ##### Link Layer
 To move a packet from one node to the next, the network layer relies on the services of the link layer.
 The services provided by the link layer depend on the specific link-layer protocol that is employed over the link.
-Examples are Ethernet, WiFi.
+Examples are *Ethernet, WiFi*.
 We will refer to the link-layer packets as **frames**

 ##### Physical Layer